PrestaShop/prestashop.github.io/howtos/misc/_posts/2015-03-21-how-to-write-on-this-blog.md

 ---
 {% endhighlight %}

 I assume you will understand what you are supposed to change. *Icon* can be [any icon from FontAwesome](http://fortawesome.github.io/Font-Awesome/icons/).
+You can also find available icons on the [PrestaShop Icon Font Documentation](http://build.prestashop.com/prestashop-icon-font/documentation.html) page.

 <div class="alert alert-important" role="alert">
 <h4><i class='icon-fire'></i> Important</h4>